Director of the Department of Tactical Momentum

 SECTION II — MODERATE MOMENTUM EVENTS

 (Movement becomes mandatory.
-Collisions possible.)
+Collisions probable.)

 11 — The Confrontation Gravity Well